learn-co-curriculum/react-what-is-flux/README.md

 To understand what Flux is take a look at the animation shown above.
 It's a beautiful system to look at, but it's very (very!) complex.
-If we were asked to look at this animation and then reproduce its structure from memory, chances are that 99% of would fail at the task.
+If we were asked to look at this animation and then reproduce its structure from memory, chances are that 99% of us would fail at the task.
 You simply can't keep the "idea" of this architecture in your head.

 By contrast, Flux is a system _architecture_ that strives for simplicity.
 The idea